Cheap Trick: Budokan brings success (1978–1980)

 Demand for Cheap Trick at Budokan became so great that Epic Records finally released the album in the U.S. in February 1979.
 Cheap Trick at Budokan launched the band into international stardom, and the album went triple platinum in the United States.
 The first single from the album was the live version of "I Want You to Want Me", which had originally been released on In Color.
 It reached No. 7 on the Billboard Hot 100, and became Cheap Trick's best-selling single to date.
 The second single, "Ain't That a Shame", peaked at No. 35.
-"Need Your Love" had already been recorded for the forthcoming Dream Police album that had already been finished, but after the unprecedented success of Cheap Trick at Budokan, Epic postponed the album's release.
+"Need Your Love" had already been recorded for the forthcoming Dream Police album that had already been finished.

-Dream Police was released later in 1979, and was their third album in a row produced by Tom Werman.
-The title track of the album was a hit single, as was "Voices".
+After the unprecedented success of Cheap Trick at Budokan, the release of Dream Police was postponed.
+The album was released on September 21, 1979.
+The title track of the album reached no. 26, and "Voices" reached no. 32.
 Dream Police also found the band taking its style in a more experimental direction by incorporating strings and dabbling in heavy metal on tracks like "Gonna Raise Hell".
 By 1980, Cheap Trick was headlining arenas.

 On August 26, 1980, Petersson left the group to record a solo album with his wife Dagmar, using the band name Another Language.
-Jon Brant became Petersson's steady replacement, after a year of Cheap Trick touring and recording with Pete Comita.
+After a year of Cheap Trick touring and recording with Pete Comita on bass, Jon Brant became Petersson's steady replacement.
+In 1985, together with his replacement in Cheap Trick, Pete Comita, Tom resurrected the “Sick Man of Europe” name for a short-lived live band which played several shows at CBGB's, The Cat Club and L'Amour in New York.
+This band also featured Hall & Oates co-writer Janna Allen as lead singer, rhythm guitarist and co-songwriter.

 All Shook Up (1980), produced by former Beatles producer George Martin, reached No. 24 on the charts and was certified gold.
 However, the album's high-class background did not save it from descriptions like "Led Zeppelin gone psycho".